MSP EBITDA Margins: Why 15% Is Good and 20% Changes the Conversation

 The EBITDA Margin Valuation Spectrum

 This is where the rubber meets the road for founders.
-Specific margin levels land in very different places in terms of buyer interest.
+Specific margin levels land in very different places in terms of buyer interest:

 Below 10% EBITDA margin.
 Industry data suggests average MSP profit margins run 8-12%, compared to 30-35% for comparable professional services like legal and financial advisory.
 MSPs in this range are operationally strained.
 Buyers see limited headroom, and the acquisition thesis becomes about cost synergies rather than growth.
 These MSPs typically attract add-on buyers at lower multiples, if they attract buyers at all.